Samic8/samdawson.dev/src/articles/how-not-to-graphql/how-not-to-graphql.md

 date: "2020-08-23"
 ---

 If you're here you're probably second-guessing your usage of GraphQL.
-It's a great tool but if your not deliberate about your schema design than it can create complexity.
+It's a great tool but if your not deliberate about your schema design it can create complexity.
 A misuse of it can happen in the following way:

 > **The design of your GraphQL Schema leads to _highly dynamic_ queries**